Last Updated on October 27, 2021 by Julia Wilson

 The size of Monstera spp. leaves can range from a few cms to 60 cms or more.
 Many Monstera leaves develop splits or holes (known as fenestrations) as the leaves increase in size.

-Popular monstera species:
+Popular Monstera species:

 - M. deliciosa – Swiss cheese plant

-- M. borsigiana – Monstera delicosa ‘wrinkle’
+- M. borsigiana – Monstera deliciosa ‘wrinkle’

-- M. variegata – Variegated monstera delicosa
+- M. variegata – Variegated monstera deliciosa

 - M. adansonii – Five holes plant